Bury St Edmunds County High School: Sport and physical activities

-County Upper Basketball Academy
+County High Basketball Academy

-In addition to the main school sports activities County Upper also hosts a dedicated Basketball Academy.
-The academy has its own Sports Director with pupils from across East Anglia attending the County Upper Sixth Form.
+In addition to the main school sports activities County High also hosts a dedicated Basketball Academy.
+The academy has its own Sports Director with pupils from across East Anglia attending the County high Sixth Form.
 Pupils are accommodated locally, attend the school and regularly enter regional and national-level competitions, tour the US and have achieved scholarships to US Basketball Colleges.
 The U17 Basketball Team were finalists and eventual runners-up in the English National School Championships in 2012.

 Music, drama and visual arts

-County Upper has achieved an Artsmark Gold award for its wide range of musical, dance and theatrical groups and events.
+County High has achieved an Artsmark Gold award for its musical, dance and theatrical groups and events.
 The school is an accredited Arts Award Centre for the Trinity College London and Arts Council England scheme and an Examinations Centre for the Associated Board of the Royal School of Music and Rockschool.
-It also, together with Westley School from the Bury St Edmunds All-Through Trust, participates in the annual BBC School Report project run collaboratively between BBC News and BBC Learning giving young people an opportunity to make their own news reports for a real audience.
+It also, together with Westley School from the Bury St Edmunds All-Through Trust, participates in the annual BBC School Report project run collaboratively between BBC News and BBC Learning giving young people an opportunity to make news reports.

-The school ensembles regularly perform in public holding numerous plays, concerts and choral events in and around Bury St Edmunds including performances at the town's Apex Venue.
 The school staged one of the first amateur productions of the Phantom of the Opera in 2012 and other recent productions have included Les Miserables, West Side Story, Anything Goes, The Pyjama Game and "South Pacific".
-There are over 20 music ensembles including two orchestras, several choirs, string & jazz ensembles and wind bands.
 There have been three Swing Band tours of Suffolk Virginia USA together with music tours of Venice, Somerset and the Channel Islands.

-The school holds an annual Art Exhibition for the community displaying pupils' work.
-Paintings, textiles, pottery and visual arts installations are shown to the public each summer with some of the very best going on display in public buildings in and around Bury St Edmunds.

 West Suffolk Music Centre

-County Upper School hosts most of the Suffolk Youth Music activities in the Bury St Edmunds area on behalf of the Suffolk County Music Service.
+County High School hosts most of the Suffolk Youth Music activities in the Bury St Edmunds area on behalf of the Suffolk County Music Service.
 These consist of The Bury St Edmunds County Music School; the West Suffolk Youth Jazz Orchestra, Big Band, Ceilidh Band, Wind Band, Youth Orchestra and various instrumental classes.